Growing Peperomias: How to Care for Radiator Plants

 Tank’s-Pro Potting Mix

 Tank’s-Pro Potting Mix is a good option with a mix of coco coir and compost.
-Our pals at Arbico Organics carry bags containing one and a half cubic feet of soil.
+You can find bags available at Arbico Organics.

 A close up horizontal image of a watermelon peperomia with variegated foliage growing in a pot pictured on a soft focus background.